General Information Frequently Asked Questions

 No, we rely on donations to feed animals at the shelter.
 There is a Pet Food Pantry available in Livingston County if you need help feeding your pet.
-You can call the Humane Society of Livingston County at (517) 552-8050 for more information about this program.
+You may call Gleanors 313-923-3535 or MHS at (517) 552-8050 for more information about this program.

 I saw a cat stuck in a tree or a dog out on the ice, who should I call?,

-Your best option is to call your local fire department.
-Livingston County Animal Control and Shelter does not have a ladder or other types of safety equipment necessary for these types of situations.
+Call 911 for Animal Control assistance or your local fire department.
+Livingston County Animal Shelter does not have a ladder or other types of safety equipment necessary for these types of situations.